This one is from the cookbook from “De Burgerij“, a Belgian chain of burger bars with some outlets in the Netherlands nowadays.

 Hence plan B: bring out the cast iron griddle pan and grill them indoors!
 The burgers were very nice and moist and the combination with the salad and the tonnato sauce was great.

 The recipe was easy to follow and serves 4 and you’ll have some tonnato sauce to spare!

-- Combine 500g veal mince with 1 egg, 2 tsp of mustard and 1 or 2 tbsp of breadcrumbs until it comes together and then season.
+- Combine the veal mince with the egg, mustard, and (gradually) breadcrumbs until it comes together and then season with salt and pepper.
 Don’t overwork it or the burgers will become very dense.
 Shape into 4 burgers and chill for at least 30 minutes.

-- Drain a 185g tin of tuna chunks and 25g of (oil marinated) anchovies and put them together with 1 tbsp of capers, half an onion and 6tbsp of mayonnaise in a food processor and pulse to combine.
+- Drain the tin of tuna chunks and (oil marinated) anchovies and put them together with the capers, onion, and mayonnaise in a food processor and pulse to combine.
 Taste and season well.

-- Drizzle a little olive oil on the hamburger buns and griddle them.
+- Drizzle a little olive oil on the burger buns and griddle them.

 - Rub some olive oil over the burgers and grill them.

 - Dress the rocket leaves with some olive oil and few drops of balsamic vinegar and put it on the buns together with shavings of parmesan cheese.

 - To serve: add the cooked veal burger, some diced tomatoes and a big dollop of tonnato sauce.

 Not really, but I added some slices of pancetta nonetheless.